BetterThanTomorrow/calva/README.md

 ## Other stuff
 **Calva** works nicely together with [Paredit](https://marketplace.visualstudio.com/items?itemName=clptn.code-paredit)

 However [Parinfer](https://marketplace.visualstudio.com/items?itemName=shaunlebron.vscode-parinfer) clashes with the auto adjustment of indents feature.
-Therefore Calva provides a command for toggling the auto adjustment off and on (`alt+v tab`), just like Parinfer has commands for enabling and disabling its assistance.
+Therefore Calva provides a command for toggling the auto adjustment off and on (`ctrl+alt+v tab`), just like Parinfer has commands for enabling and disabling its assistance.

 I recommend these settings for keeping auto adjust of indents on:
 ```json